marsja/jupyter/README.md

 - [Rpy2 Tutorial: Example](https://github.com/marsja/jupyter/blob/master/rpy2%20tutorial%20example%20code.ipynb)

 ## Python Data Analysis Tutorials
-In this section we find the code examples, in form of Jupyter Notebooks, for the Python data analysis tutorials;
+In this section, we find the code examples, in the form of Jupyter Notebooks, for the Python data analysis tutorials;

 ### Descriptive Statistics in Python
 Here, there are some Jupyter Notebooks for carrying out summary statistics using